 Overnight: Sacred Valley | Breakfast, Lunch

 Sacred Valley - Aguas Calientes.
 Today you’ll explore Peru’s most famous site, the “Lost City” of the Incas, Machu Picchu.
 Reach the town of Aguas Calientes by train before taking a bus to the ancient citadel, situated 3,400 meters above sea level.
 Enjoy the striking jungle surroundings which hid Machu Picchu from the invading Spanish and indeed from humanity until its rediscovery in 1911.
 Your guided tour of Machu Picchu will take in sites including the Main Plaza, the Sacred Sun Dial and the Royal Quarters.
+Enjoy lunch at the luxurious Sanctuary Lodge which overlooks Huayna Picchu Mountain, before returning by bus to Aguas Calientes.

 Overnight: Aguas Calientes | Breakfast, Lunch, Dinner